wp-plugins/jsl3-facebook-wall-feed/readme.txt

 == Upgrade Notice ==

 = 1.3 =
 This update should validate under XHTML 1.0 Strict.
+It also checks to see if cURL is loaded or allow_url_fopen is on.

 = 1.2 =
 This upgrade provides support for localization.
 Feel free to use the